federicomarini/simrec/cran-comments.md

 * Changed http --> https, adding the trailing slashes; the links are now directing to the correct location of the content
 * Added a reference to the method in the Description: field, using the <doi:...> format
+* Shortened the title
+* Removed commented code from the examples
+* Handled gently the setting of global graphical parameters in the functions

 ## Test environments